-Graduate training at MIT Biology is an intense and collaborative program designed to provide students with the research and communication skills required for a successful career as a research scientist.
+Graduate training at MIT Biology is an intense and collaborative program designed to provide students with the research and communication skills required for a successful career as a scientist.

 What makes our program special: